 And the reason why website exit surveys may be even more efficient for you in the long-run than any other popups is the insights they provide you with.
 Think about it: after finding out the most common reasons people leave the website, you can make informed decisions on what to change to optimize conversions and lower the bounce rate.

-Finally, you can offer an option to have a live chat with a representative.
+Finally, you can install a live chat for your website and let visitors instantly connect with a representative.
 Again, it will work for you with the assumption that a visitor is leaving a website because they haven’t found the desired information or got confused by your offer.
 Clearly, this is the option eCommerce websites may benefit from, but if you’re selling your services, collecting webinar signups, or providing complex B2B solutions, you may consider it as well.

 Here is how to create a bounce widget in GetSiteControl